Taksin: Ancestry

-His mother, Nokiang (นกเอี้ยง), was of Mon-Thai descent (and was later appointed to establish the royal title of the Princess Mother Thephamat).
+His mother, Nokiang (นกเอี้ยง), was of Mon-Tai descent (and was later appointed to establish the royal title of the Princess Mother Thephamat).
 Nokiang's mother was a Mon noblewoman who was a younger sister to Phraya Phetburi (personal name: Roeang) and Phraya Ram Chaturon (personal name: Chuan).
 Phraya Phetburi (Roeang) was governor of Phetburi, then the Mon population center and royal naval base in King Boromakot's reign.
 Phraya Ram Chaturon (Chuan) served as chief of Siam's Mon community during the reign of King Ekkathat.
-Nokiang's father was a Thai commoner.
+Nokiang's father was a Tai commoner.